home-assistant/home-assistant.io/source/_integrations/zha.markdown

 - Sensor
 - Switch

 There is also support for grouping of lights, switches, and fans (i.e. support for commanding device groups as entities).
+At least two entities must be added to a group before the group entity is created.

 ## ZHA exception and deviation handling